 b.
 Pest Control

 Planning to use herbicides or pesticides as part of your lawn care service?
-Then the law in Minnesota requires you to be certified.
+Then the law in Minnesota requires you to be certified, especially if you provide landscaping Minneapolis services.

 i.
 Commercial Pesticide Applicator License

-To legally apply pesticides on someone else’s property in Minnesota, you need a license from the Minnesota Department of Agriculture (MDA).
+To legally apply pesticides on someone else’s property in Minnesota, you need a license from the Minnesota Department of Agriculture (MDA), especially if you operate a Minnesota landscaping business.

 Steps: